angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 able to jam a quick Doomsday.
 With many being up to 8 copies of the namesake card (4 :card[DD] and 4 :card[PT]) then want to enable casting them as fast as possible and boosting the number of ritual effects facilitates this, even in the face of :card[Chalice of the Void] set to 1.
-With 8-cast being a popular deck in the format alongside classics like Moon Stompy, this can be quite significant.
+With 8-Cast being a popular deck in the format alongside classics like Moon Stompy, this can be quite significant.

 The second reason and the one that I see as mis-cited is the impact it has on being able to aggressively fetch for basic lands or at least one land in particular.
-Many people see this as a card that rewards the playing of basic Swamp as you can grab Island on turn 1, Personal Tutor for Doomsday and then fetch basic swamp on turn 2 and Cabal Ritual into Doomsday.
+Many people see this as a card that only rewards the playing of basic Swamp as you can grab Island on turn 1, Personal Tutor for Doomsday and then fetch basic swamp on turn 2 and Cabal Ritual into Doomsday.
 In this scenario, barring the presence of :card[Blood Moon] it actually only truly enables the use of basic Island with the Swamp being a *dead land* here.
 Let me explain why.

 Pre-Doomsday you may have concerns about being Wastelanded which are well founded.
 Your deck boasts a high number of {U} based tutors and {U} based